Student Financial Services Policies

 |Three Quarter time||9 to 11 credits||not applicable|

-Students attending less than half time in any semester are ineligible for most forms of financial assistance, with the exception of Pell Grants for needy students.
+Students attending less than half time in any semester are ineligible for most forms of financial aid, with the exception of Pell Grants for needy students.

-Recipients of federal financial assistance, including most loan programs, must make satisfactory academic progress toward their degree.
-Both your attempted credit hours (quantitative) and your cumulative grade-point-average (qualitative) factor into satisfactory academic progress.
+Recipients of financial aid, including most loan programs, must make satisfactory academic progress toward their degree.
+Both the student’s attempted credit hours (quantitative) and cumulative grade-point-average (qualitative) factor into satisfactory academic progress.
 Students will be reviewed for progress at the end of the spring semester.